-This mysterious and atmospheric garden appears almost lost in time, explore its cascading stream and ferns in this magical hanging valley.
+This mysterious and atmospheric garden appears almost lost in time, explore its cascading stream and National Collection of ferns in this magical hanging valley.

 Canonteign’s Fern Garden is a magnificent example of the Victorian obsession with ferneries.
 Tucked away in a hanging valley, high above the Estate, the full extent of the garden itself wasn’t even discovered until 2009 – and then only by chance.

-When heavy snowfall that year broke through large boughs of laurel, gardeners found an elaborate fernery planted in a quarry-like area through which the original waterfall stream still flows.
+Heavy snowfall exposed an elaborate fernery planted in a quarry-like area through which the original waterfall stream still flows.

 The path to the Victorian Fern Garden leads you into the rocky chasm where you’ll see the 70 metre Lady Exmouth Falls high above you.
 Climbing through the Secret Garden – an almost entirely enclosed rocky area with caves and the original waterfall – and up the original 90 Victorian steps brings you to the entrance to the fernery.

 Situated in a hanging valley, you can wander the paths and lose yourself in Victorian nostalgia.
 In the 19th Century, “fern fever” gripped the nation and influenced everything from how ladies spent their leisure time, to fashion and design.

 Fern hunting was a craze for Victorians in all sections of society and Canonteign’s Fern Garden offers a rich example of the variety and beauty of the ferns they so loved.

 The Victorians always believed fairies lived among the ferns.
 At Canonteign, they can still be seen today.
 Can you spot our fairies hidden among the gardens?
 Created by the renowned wire artist Rachel Ducker, they bring the magic of the ferns alive once more.
 See if you can spot them dancing among the tree ferns and foliage and find the doors to their woodland homes.